Table of Contents:

-At the end of the trip as we stood at the Mattice Lake Outfitters desk and settled our bill, I mentioned that our Lake Nipigon crossing had me wondering once or twice if we were nuts to be doing it.
+At the end of the trip, as we stood at the Mattice Lake Outfitters desk and settled our bill, I mentioned that our Lake Nipigon crossing had me wondering once or twice if we were nuts to be doing it.
 Someone behind the counter said – “We wondered the same thing!”
 So – unless you have made a special arrangement with the weather gods, are paddlers experienced enough to know when to go and when to settle in for a wind day – make sure you understand what you’re signing up for!
 [Note: our canoe does not include a spray skirt.
-Using one could make things safer.]
+Using one would make things safer.]

 Maps and Campsite Information:

-In planning our route we found a couple of useful sources for campsite locations.
+In planning our route, we found a couple of useful sources for campsite locations.
 The first was Lake Nipigon Kayaking Trip Report (click on the title to access) posted by Bryan Hansel on the Paddling Light website.
 [See below for more on this source.]

 The other source was the north half of the Lake Nipigon Signature Site Map from 2016.
-It is no longer in production but the map’s creator, Glenn Hart of Nipigon, has an updated 2019 version available for digital download.
+It is no longer in production, but the map’s creator, Glenn Hart of Nipigon, has an updated 2019 version available for digital download.
 Click here for information.

 Hard copies of the map set are also available at Hart’s Bait Tackle and souvenir shop in Nipigon.
 Also, the maps have been ported to GPS Enabled Smartphone maps (to go live in early 2019).

-The three 1:50,000 topographical maps issued by Natural Resources Canada which cover the lake from Windigo Bay to Kelvin Island are listed below.
+The three 1:50,000 topographical maps issued by Natural Resources Canada, which cover the lake from Windigo Bay to Kelvin Island, are listed below.
 Click on the title to access the map.
-They are in jpg format and are about 8 Mb in size
+They are in jpg format and are about 8 Mb in size.

 You can access the Government of Canada’s NRC server here if you want to download the maps in tif format.
 Just go to the 052 folder to get started.